 While self-care measures and treatments such as rest, ice, and over-the-counter medication can be effective in treating shin splints, you may need to visit a podiatrist near you if pain persists.

-If you are experiencing frequent pain in your shin bone, shin splints could be the cause.
-Learn how you can get treatment from your foot, ankle, and leg doctor in Boynton Beach.
+If you’re experiencing frequent pain in your shinbone, shin splints could be the cause.
+Learn how you can get treatment from a foot or leg doctor in Boynton Beach today.

 Shin Splints (Pain in the Shin Bone)

-The symptoms are easy to spot, especially if you’re typically in good health and free of pain.
+The symptoms are easy to spot, especially if you’re typically in good health.
 Shin splints can cause: